 (5) Regulations made under section 26 may require the Authority, before it makes a decision on an application under this section, to undertake public consultation in accordance with the procedure specified in the regulations.

-[Section 11VA inserted by No. 53 of 2003 s.
+[Section 11VA inserted: No. 53 of 2003 s.
 9.]

 11W.
 Amendment of licence